From our Classroom to Yours

 About the Program

-DUCC was the first place winner of Spring 2022’s Invent2Prevent national collegiate competition, sponsored by the US Department of Homeland Security.
-A team at American University developed this pilot program including four lesson plans and an animated video as a way to pre-prevent online radicalization by teaching critical thinking at an early age.
+DUCC was created by a team of undergraduate students at American University who developed a pilot program including four lesson plans and an animated video as a way to pre-prevent online radicalization by teaching critical thinking at an early age.

-After they were awarded first place, they joined the Polarization & Extremism Research & Innovation Lab at American University’s School of Public Affairs to continue developing DUCC.
-In 2023, the team received a Targeted Violence and Terrorism Prevention grant through the US Department of Homeland Security to expand DUCC into a full K-5 curriculum developed with teachers and experts in critical thinking, digital & media literacy, and child psychology.
+After the initial proof of concept, they joined the Polarization & Extremism Research & Innovation Lab at American University’s School of Public Affairs to continue developing DUCC.
+In 2023, the team received a US government grant to expand DUCC into a full K-5 curriculum developed with teachers and experts in critical thinking, digital & media literacy, and child psychology.
 The DUCC team has presented at conferences across the US and internationally, as well as briefed the White House and senior government officials.
+The curriculum was pilot tested in 22 classrooms with almost 400 kids, ensuring that the content was the highest possible quality.

 Why DUCC?